souravib/guardian_news/README.md

 2. **AWS Lambda**: Serverless function to fetch and process data from the Guardian API.
 3. **Amazon S3**: Storage for raw and processed data.
 4. **AWS Glue**: Catalogs data stored in S3 for querying with Amazon Athena.
-5. **Amazon Athena**: Used to query and analyze data directly from S3.
-6. **Amazon RDS**: Relational database to store aggregated data for Power BI visualization.
+5. **Amazon Athena**: Used to query and analyze data directly from S3 and to store aggregated data for Power BI visualization.

 ## Prerequisites